RSS Feed

 My cousin Donna Rountree introduced me to this book in 1978 when I visited she and her family at their apartment in San Juan Puerto Rico where she lived with her husband Dekle and daughter Jodie.
 Donna did a lot of entertaining and she loved this cookbook!

-I substitute olive or vegetable oil for the bacon fat and use 2-28 ounce cans tomatoes instead of 1 can with water.
 I find the best results with a very lean ground beef that’s at least 90% lean such as Laura’s brand.
 I also serve it over pasta and top with grated cheese.
 I’m also flexible with quantities of onion, green pepper, garlic and seasonings.
 Use your own judgement

 Let me know what you think.
 It’s a very meaty chili and has no beans!!
 Be careful with the heat of the chili powder you choose.
 Some are extremely hot.
 I use a mild heat chili powder.
 Everyone can add more heat to their own bowls!